luanpotter/shattered-wilds/docs/lexicon/Equipment.md

 * **Bow & Arrows**: Ranged +4 [Two-Handed](Range 20m) (Shortbow, Longbow, Composite Bow)
 * **Crossbow & Darts**: Ranged +6 (Range 20m) [Two-Handed] [Reload] (Light Crossbow, Heavy Crossbow, Hand Crossbow)

-## Armor
+# Armor

-Similarly to Weapons, Armor is described by its Armor Bonus, and any special traits (typically a DEX penalty).
+Similarly to Weapons, a piece of Armor is described by its Armor Bonus, and any special traits (typically a DEX penalty).

 * **Light Armor** +1 (Leather Armor)
 * **Medium Armor** +3, -1 DEX (Chainmail)
 * **Heavy Armor** +5, -3 DEX (Full Plate)

-## Shields
+# Shields

 Shields can be used to perform the Shield Block reaction.
 Note that they do not confer any other bonuses (other than being able to be used as a weapon for a Shield Bash).